CharlottePrimiceri/VP_Project/README.md

 ![stuttgart_02_000000_005813_leftImg8bit](https://github.com/CharlottePrimiceri/VP_Project/assets/114931709/81571945-8670-43ef-9c4b-1ae4fded5c1d)

 #### Cityscapes to COCO conversion
-We tried to perform fine-tuning of the Mask-RCNN on the Cityscapes Dataset and we transformed our dataset in COCO format.
+We tried to perform fine-tuning of the Mask-RCNN on the Cityscapes Dataset and we transformed our dataset annotations in COCO format because this is the requested input for this model in Detectron2.
 We didn't manage to re-train the Mask-RCNN due to lack of computational resources and the complexity of the model (...), so at the end we opted for the Pytorch Unet, a simpler model on which we made more experiments.
 We also realized that it makes no sense to continue training a model that has already reached very high performances.

 #### Model settings
-We were interested in classifying and segmented only three classes (pedestrians, cars, bycicles) and so to have a clear output segmentation we set shades of the same color for each category.
-We worked with a 'cpu' accelerator to make predictions.
-We registered a Costum Dataset in Detectron2
+Because we were interested in classifying and segmenting only three classes (pedestrians, cars, bycicles) we filtered our annotations to focus only on these categories.
+Moreover, in order to show a better visualization of the output predictions we set the segmentation color as shades of the same tone for each category.
+As another pre processing step we had to register our costum dataset (cityscapes with filtered coco annotations).
+We specify that we worked with a 'cpu' accelerator to make predictions.

 ### Pytorch Unet 1 channel
 Target example: